dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 Run CreationOfDiscreteDistribution50.R to get the probabilities for each 2Ns value in each distribution of fitness effects. bash GetDFETable.sh

 #### Run the following R scripts to get the expected L values for different point 4Ns values and DFE's using the recombination rates around synonymous and non synonymous variants.
+Run this after running the pipelines from README_ForwardSims.txt and README_FoIS.txt.

 cd Scripts/Sims/UK10K_OnePercenters/ImportanceSamplingSims/
 bash GetFullTable.sh